j23414/mango-user-guide/foreach_and_select.md

-Changing graph attributes and Threshholding
+Changing graph attributes and Thresh-holding
 ===

 GEL's method of propagating values through a network relies on foreach and select.
 These are simple but powerful methods for mapping data attributes to visual attributes, for updating attributes, and for propagating computation through a network.
 Therefore it is best to have a solid foundation on what these two statements are.